theanalyst/s3bootstrap/README.md

 s3bootstrap
 ===========

-scripts to bootstrap an environment for running s3tests
+Create users & tenants for running s3tests with keystone & generate a conf file

+For more info try `./s3users.py -h`